krishnakum88git/integ/src/our-plans/synergy-map-hmo-snp.md

 ### Plan Information

-Integra Synergy MAP (HMO SNP) is combines your Medicaid home care and long-term care services and your Medicare services.
+Integra Synergy MAP (HMO SNP) combines your Medicaid home care and long-term care services and your Medicare services.
 It combines your doctors, hospital, pharmacies, home care, nursing home care, and other health care providers into one coordinated health care system.
 It also has care coordinators to help you manage all your providers and services.
 They all work together to provide the care you need.

 With Integra Harmony (HMO SNP), you get all the benefits you would get under Original Medicare, plus extra benefits.
-In addition, your Medicaid benefits (some are excluded from our plan but are available by using your Medicaid card).
+In addition, you get your Medicaid benefits (some are excluded from our plan but are available by using your Medicaid card).
 With our plan, you pay $0 for all your Medicare, Medicaid and prescription drug benefits.

 Examples of the benefits covered by Integra synergy MAP (HMO SNP) include: